 The choli is a short top, which does not reach the waist.
 It is usually classified as an ‘other garment’ under heading 6114 or 6211 as appropriate.

-Kurta salwar or shalwar kameez are not usually classified as suits or ensembles.
+Kurta salwar or shalwar kameez aren’t usually classified as suits or ensembles.
 A kameez is a garment designed to cover the body from the shoulders to the knee, although in some cases this garment may be slightly shorter.
-It is usually classified as a dress under heading codes 6104 or 6204 as appropriate.
+It’s usually classified as a dress under heading codes 6104 or 6204 as appropriate.
 A shalwar is a garment designed to cover the lower part of the body and is usually classified as trousers under heading codes 6104 or 6204 as appropriate.